If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 - Devise a more natural habitat for these lions

-- Closely monitor and improve policy and procedure affecting new cubs born in captivity and adult lions and lionesses’ overall treatment.
+- Closely monitor and improve policies and procedures affecting new cubs born in captivity and adult lions and lionesses’ overall treatment.